primarilysnark/cutout/README.md

 });
 ```

-Cutout adds two new methods to RequireJS's API: `mock` and `reset`: `mock` is used to replace a module with a mocked version while `reset` clears all existing mocks.
+Cut-out adds two new methods to RequireJS's API: `mock` and `reset`: `mock` is used to replace a module with a mocked version while `reset` clears all existing mocks.

 To mock a dependency, simply call `cutout.mock` with a dictionary of modules to their mocks, i.e.